Åge Hareide: Malmö FF

 In September 2022, Åge was announced as the new interim manager for Malmö FF.

+Iceland

+On 14 April 2023, Åge was announced as the new manager of the Iceland national football team.
+He resigned from his position on 25 November 2024.
+A day later, he announced his retirement from coaching.

 Media career

 He resigned as the Norway national team coach then worked as an expert Norwegian Premier League commentator for the Norwegian Broadcasting Corporation.